tehsausage-forks/frozen/README.md

 ## `json_printf()`

-Frozen printing API is pluggable.
-Out of the box, Frozen provides a way to print to a string buffer or to an opened file stream.
-It is easy to to tell Frozen to print to another destination, for example, to a socket, etc.
-Frozen does this by defining an "output context" descriptor which has a pointer to a low-level printing function.
+Elsa printing API is pluggable.
+Out of the box, Else provides a way to print to a string buffer or to an opened file stream.
+It is easy to to tell Elsa to print to another destination, for example, to a socket, etc. Elsa does this by defining an "output context" descriptor which has a pointer to a low-level printing function.
 If you want to print to another destination, just define your specific printing function and initialise output context with it.

 This is the definition of the output context descriptor: